elimu-ai/appstore/CONTRIBUTING.md

    9. If you consider the issue complete (code reviewed and tested), merge and delete the branch, and move the GitHub issue to the "Done" column.
 Well done!

-If any of the above steps are unclear, or you have any other questions or comments, please reach out to the other community members in the [Slack channel](http://slack.elimu.ai).
+If any of the above steps are unclear, or you have any other questions or comments, please reach out via info@elimu.ai or [Slack](https://join.slack.com/t/elimu-ai/shared_invite/zt-eoc921ow-0cfjATlIF2X~zHhSgSyaAw).
 Thank you for contributing 😀